pyRiemann/pyRiemann-qiskit/examples/other_datasets/README.txt

 Classification on other datasets
 --------------------------------

-Contains examples with other datasets, including examples with non-EEG datasets (e.g. the titanic dataset).
+Contains examples with other datasets, like the titanic dataset.